Dimension Detectives

 “I know that you believe you understand what you think I said, but I’m not sure you realize that what you heard is not what I meant.” – Robert McCloskey

-Yet students are apt to omit the units when answering maths and science questions, and invariable lose marks for doing so.
-We must be sure to state units clearly, and use them from start to finish in a consistent manner, in order to avoid confusing ourselves and to avoid causing chaos in the examiner’s mind!
+Yet students are apt to omit the units when answering maths and science questions, and invariably lose marks for doing so.
+We must be sure to state our units clearly, and to use them from start to finish in a consistent manner, to avoid confusing ourselves or causing chaos in the examiner’s mind!

-Choose your units wisely, though: 10 mm of rain in 24 hours (measured using a rain gauge) might be more a meaningful description than, say, 10 L/m2/day.
-And so it is that our lived experiences help shape our calculations.
+Choose your units wisely, though: 10 mm of rain in 24 hours (measured using a rain gauge) might be a more meaningful description than, say, 10 L/m²/day.
+And so it is that our lived experience shapes our calculations.

-Throughout history, misunderstandings involving units have led to confusion, costly mistakes, and even disaster.
-Engineers, scientists, and explorers alike rely on one crucial idea to avoid these pitfalls - making sure that numbers always come with meaning, that they are always accompianed by their UNITS.
+Throughout history, misunderstandings involving units have led to confusion, costly mistakes, and even disasters.
+Engineers, scientists, and explorers alike rely on one crucial idea to avoid these pitfalls — making sure that numbers always come with a meaning, that they are always accompianed by their UNITS.

 🎯 What this Course Teaches